 About Coastcare

-Young and old, Coastcarers tackle problems like dune protection, revegetation of native coastal environments, protection of endangered coastal species habitats, collection and prevention of storm water pollution, weed and non-native plant removal, control of human access to sensitive and vulnerable areas, and education programs for the broader public about issues affecting coastal and marine areas.
+The conservation activities of the volunteers include dune erosion, loss of native coastal plants and animals, storm water pollution, weeds and control of human access to sensitive and vulnerable areas, and education programs for the broader public about issues affecting coastal and marine areas.

 Get Involved in Coastcare